THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

 - any new pension provider you select, if requested to do so by you;

-- insurance and reinsurance companies, when we carry out the activities referred to in paragraph 2(e) above;
+- insurance and reinsurance companies, when we carry out the de-risking activities referred to in paragraph 2e above;

 - public authorities, regulators or government bodies, including when required by law or regulation, under a code of practice or conduct, or when these authorities or bodies require us to do so.
 This may include the Pensions Regulator, HM Revenue & Customs and the Department for Work and Pensions; and

-Please note that when we share your Personal Information with our suppliers and service providers, we take steps to ensure they meet our data security standards, so that your personal data remains secure.
+Please note that when we share your Personal Information with our suppliers and service providers, we take steps to ensure they meet our data security standards, so that your Personal Information remains secure.

 4. Transfers of your Personal Information abroad

-The use and disclosure of your Personal Information for the purpose referred to in paragraph 2(b) and (e) above may involve transferring your data to countries outside of the European Economic Area (the “EEA”).
+The use and disclosure of your Personal Information for the purposes referred to in paragraphs 2b and e above may involve transferring your data to countries outside of the European Economic Area (the “EEA”).
 Those countries, currently, may include India and the Philippines in accordance with the terms agreed with the service providers who administer the Plan on our behalf (currently Pearson Pension Trustee Services Limited, Aviva Life and Pensions UK Limited and Capita).

 5. Retention of your Personal Information